ibis-project/ibis/README.md

 >>> t = con.table("penguins")
 ```

-Or, for most backends, read from common file formats like CSV or Parquet:
+You can also read from common file formats like CSV or Apache Parquet:

 ```python
 >>> t = con.read_csv("penguins.csv")
 >>> t = con.read_parquet("penguins.parquet")
 ```

-By changing your connection object, you can work with any backend Ibis supports using the same API.
+This allows you to iterate locally and deploy remotely by changing a single line of code.

+> [!TIP]
+> Check out [the blog on backend agnostic arrays](https://ibis-project.org/posts/backend-agnostic-arrays/) for one example using the same code across DuckDB and BigQuery.

 ## Community and contributing